bonitasoft/bonita-documentation-site/.github/actions/build-and-publish-pr-preview/README.md

 Manage the surge preview deployment.
 In particular, teardown the surge deployment when closing the Pull Request.

-If the site preview cannot be deployed, the site is uploaded as an artifact of the run.
+The site preview is always uploaded as an artifact of the workflow run to let test the preview locally.